 On the day of his execution in April 2015, Myuran Sukumaran was furious.

-Myuran’s close friend, mentor and Archibald Prize winner Ben Quilty, has told news.com.au that the other inmates, who did not understand Indonesian, had been denied sufficient interpreters by Indonesian authorities.
+Myuran's close friend, mentor and Archibald Prize winner Ben Quilty, said that the other inmates, who did not understand Indonesian, had been denied sufficient interpreters by Indonesian authorities.

-“Myuran was very angry about this,” he said.
+"Myuran was very angry about this," he told news.com.au.

 "The guards spoke a bit of broken English but all of the directions were given in Indonesian, and they [prisoners] relied on those people having a translator."